Chevrolet Chevelle: Z-16 SS 396

 Only 200 regular production 1965 Z-16 Chevelles were built at the Kansas City plant.
 The Z-16 option included the convertible boxed frame, a narrowed rear axle, and brake assemblies from the contemporary Impala, heavy-duty suspension, plus virtually all Chevelle comfort, and convenience options.
 The Z-16 standard big-block 396 Turbo-Jet V8 (fitted with hydraulic lifters instead of the solid lifters of the same motor used in the Corvette) came only with the Muncie wide-ratio four-speed manual transmission.
 The rear panel of the Z-16 had unique black, and chrome trim which framed untrimmed Chevelle 300-style taillights (Malibu and Malibu SS models had bright silver-painted lens trim).

 The prototype Z-16 Chevelle was built at the Baltimore plant.
 One prototype, and the 200 production units comprise the often-quoted 201 figure.
 All were two-door hardtops.
 One convertible was reportedly specially built for Chevy General Manager Knudsen, but was destroyed.
 Approximately 75 Z-16s are presently accounted for.

 New body 1966–1967

 1966 saw a complete restyle of the Chevelle on the previous frame that included smooth contours, a broad new grille, bumper treatment, and curved side windows.
 Bulging rear fender lines, and a "flying buttress" roofline (tunneled into the "C" pillar) were highlights of the 1966 hardtops, shared with other GM "A" body models.
 The new body reflected the "Coke bottle" body shape that became the fad for American cars in the mid-1960s.
 A four-door hardtop-styled Sport Sedan joined the Malibu series.
-It was available through 1972, but it never achieved production as the pillared sedan.
+It was available through 1972 but never sold as well as the pillared sedan.
 Chevelles continued in 300, 300 Deluxe, and Malibu trims.
 Optional engines included a 220-horsepower 283-cubic-inch V8 and a 327-cubic-inch V8.
 Options included a tachometer, mag-style wheel covers, sintered-metallic brakes, four-way power seats, a tissue dispenser, and cruise control.